-If your child has laparoscopic surgery, he or she may be able to leave the hospital the next day.
+If your child has laparoscopic surgery, your child may be able to leave the hospital the next day.
 With open surgery, your child may stay in the hospital for a few days or longer.

-It may be a few weeks or more before your child can return to his or her normal activities.
+It may be a few weeks or more before your child can return to their normal activities.

 Surgery can be stressful for both your child and you.
 This information will help you understand what you can expect.
 And it will help you safely prepare for your child's surgery.